purduesigbots/pros-docs/v5/api/cpp/adi.rst

 (gyro rotation, accelerometer movement).

 .. note::
-   The ADI currently returns data at 50ms intervals, despite the calibrate function's 1ms sample rate.
+   The ADI currently returns data at 50ms std::intervals, despite the calibrate function's 1ms sample rate.
 This sample rate was kept for the sake of being similar to PROS 2, and increasing the sample rate would not have a tangible difference in the function's performance.